WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers

 Commenter

-If anyone's interested in diving deeper into webgpu, I found a great supplementary article that expands on these ideas.
+If anyone's interested in diving deeper into programming, I found a great supplementary article that expands on these ideas.